 This is being written in April 2020, but I suspect that the freedoms enjoyed by me and my fellow Americans in April 2020 and beyond will be less than those we enjoyed last year.
 I hope I am wrong, but it seems to me that some with economic power, others with popular influence, some with the privilege and duty to inform us of the facts, and still others ruling in our governments are more interested in advancing agendas for their own personal gain than for the benefit of the American people.

 Don’t ask me to explain – I am just trying to understand what is happening myself.
 I only know that the response to the coronavirus this spring has us trending in the wrong direction since Drs.
 Fauci and Birx advised us that it was best to shut the country down.
 Maybe it was the best response for the future of America.
 I don’t know.
 We will see.
-But, what I did learn from all this is that without freedom of movement, freedom of association, freedom of religion, freedom of meeting, freedom of working, freedom of education, freedom to purchase, freedom of speech, freedom of self-defense, freedom of property ownership, freedom of privacy, there is no freedom, there is no America.
+But, what I did learn from all this is that without freedom of movement, freedom of association, freedom of religion, freedom of meeting, freedom of working, freedom of education, freedom to own property, freedom of speech, freedom of self-defense, freedom of property ownership, or freedom of privacy, there is no freedom: there is no America.